Chart Color Schemes

 The level of general health in Nunawading is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-However, this prevalence is higher than the national average among older and at-risk cohorts.
-Private health cover is very high in Nunawading, with approximately 56% of the total population (~7,498 people).
-The most common medical conditions are asthma and mental health issues, affecting 7.4% and 7.3% of residents respectively.
-72.8% of residents declare themselves completely clear of medical ailments, compared to 72.3% across Greater Melbourne.
-Nunawading has 18.9% of residents aged 65 and over (2,537 people), which is lower than the 20.4% in Greater Melbourne.
+Approximately 56% (~7,498 people) of the total population has private health cover.
+The most prevalent medical conditions in the area are asthma and mental health issues, affecting 7.4% and 7.3% of residents respectively.
+A total of 72.8% of residents report being completely free of medical ailments, compared to 72.3% across Greater Melbourne.
+Nunawading has 18.9% (2,537 people) of its population aged 65 and over, which is lower than the 20.4% in Greater Melbourne.

 Frequently Asked Questions - Health